Cultural impact of Gilbert and Sullivan: Other references to songs in The Pirates of Penzance

-Other songs from Pirates that have been referred to frequently include the chorus of With cat-like tread, which begins "Come, friends, who plough the sea," which was used in the American song, "Hail, Hail, the Gang's All Here", associated with Fred Astaire.
+Other songs from Pirates that have been referred to frequently include the chorus of With cat-like tread, which begins "Come, friends, who plough the sea", which was used in the American song, "Hail, Hail, the Gang's All Here", associated with Fred Astaire.
 For instance, "Come, friends..." is featured in Chariots of Fire (1981; discussed in more detail below).
 As noted above, the song was also pastiched in the "HMS Yakko" episode of Animaniacs, in a song about surfing a whale.
-In the movie "An American Tail," Fievel huddles over a copy of the score to "Poor Wandering One," and as he wanders the streets of New York, the song plays in the background.
+In the movie An American Tail, Fievel huddles over a copy of the score to "Poor Wandering One", and as he wanders the streets of New York, the song plays in the background.
 The Smothers Brothers, beginning in 1975 on their show, occasionally performed a parody version of Poor Wand'ring One, which they repeated in the 1980s with the Boston Pops (John Williams conducting).
 The theme song of the cartoon character Popeye bears some similarity to "For I am a Pirate King".
-The pirate king's song is heard on the soundtrack of the 2000 film The Last of the Blonde Bombshells.
-"Ah, leave me not to pine alone" is featured on the soundtrack of the sentimental 1998 British film Girls' Night as well as the 1997 film Wilde.
+The pirate king's song is heard on the soundtrack of the 2000 film The Last of the Blonde Bombshells. as well as the 1997 film Wilde.
 In the pilot episode of the 2008 CTV series, Flashpoint, a police officer and his partner sing the policeman's song.
 In the 2009 Criminal Minds episode "The Slave of Duty", Hotch quotes "Oh dry the glist'ning tear".